 Everyone is encouraged to get both the H1N1 and seasonal flu vaccines when they become available.
 The following groups should be sure to get the H1N1 vaccine: pregnant women, children and young adults ages 6 months to 24 years old, and adults ages 25 to 64 who have chronic health disorders such as heart disease, diabetes and asthma or compromised immune systems.
 Other groups that should get vaccinated for both seasonal and H1N1 flu are health care workers, emergency medical services personnel and those who care for young children under 6 months of age.
 In the meanwhile, everyone can help protect themselves, their loved ones and their community by following these prevention tips: wash hands often, cover coughs and sneezes, and stay home from school or work if sick.

-For H1N1 updates in English and Spanish, visit Contra Costa Health Services' website at www.cchealth.org or call the 1-888-959-9911 for prerecorded health information.
+For H1N1 updates in English and Spanish, visit Contra Costa Health Services' website at www.cchealth.org or call the 1-888-959-9911 or 211 for prerecorded health information.
 A podcast also is available on the website: http://cchealth.org/topics/podcast/

 # # #